Olive tree, both potted and planted in the ground, certainly is a kind of tree that garners much attention these days.

 - Remove branches that have grown from the foot of the tree or along the trunk.

-- Remove branches that grow inwards, upwards, or are crossing/touching each other.
+- After that, remove branches that grow inwards, upwards, or are crossing/touching each other.

 - Free the center of the tree, trimming branches growing towards the inside and keeping major branches that will shape the silhouette of the tree.